sarsteg/pandas-challenge/README.md

 This responsitory contains the following files:

 * README.md = That's this file!
 It's an overview of the respository.
-* Module 4 Challenge Instructions.pdf & Instructions Module 4 Challenge.docx = These are copies of the instructions for the project.
 * Support Documentation folder = This folder contains pdfs of websites and other support documentation used to create the code.
+Also included are instructions for the project.
 * PyCitySchools folder = This folder contains the documents for the project.
   * Example Template.ipynb = This template was provided for the project and serves as a baseline for the formatting of the project.
   * Responses in Template.ipynb= The template above was used to create this version of the code.
 Troubleshooting was completed in this document.